zdhNarsil/zdhNarsil.github.io/_pages/about.md

 - [ML & CV Seminar](http://ml.2prime.cn/)

 ### Miscs
-* I enjoy books on sociology.
-I read about wisemen such as Georg Simmel, Norbert Elias, Max Weber, Sigmund Freud, blabla.
+* I enjoy reading.
+I feel lucky to learn about wisdom from sociologists such as Georg Simmel, Norbert Elias, Max Weber, Sigmund Freud.
+I occasionally write some thoughts in Chinese at [douban](https://www.douban.com/people/161587233/).
-* I love street photography.
-I used to be a huge fan of Daido Moriyama and Henri Cartier-Bresson.
+* I used to be a huge fan of Daido Moriyama and Henri Cartier-Bresson (street photography pioneers).
 * I paint Chinese calligraphy well since a child.